-\From Greenville Blvd to Red Banks Rd along 14th St, a detailed corridor study should be completed to evaluate bicycle & pedestrian facility options.
+From Greenville Blvd to Red Banks Rd along 14th St, a detailed corridor study should be completed to evaluate bicycle & pedestrian facility options.
 Different types of physically separated bicycle lane separation methods should be considered (see page B-46 of the Design Guidelines appendix) as well as pedestrian facility options (see beginning on page B-5 of the Design Guidelines appendix).
 As part of this study, consider the following:

-With an existing pavement width that is 50'-52', an AADT of 17,000, and four travel lanes (two in each direction) consider reconfiguring to three lanes (one in each travel direction with a center turn lane).
-This will allow space to stripe buffered bike lanes or create some form of physically separated bicycle lanes.
-Additionally, sidewalks should be constructed on both sides of
+With an existing pavement width that is 50'-52', an AADT of 17,000, and four travel lanes (two in each direction) construct a sidepath and sidewalk, one on each side (side to be determined during the design phase).

-\Installing separated bicycle facilities would significantly enhance the pedestrian level of service along this stretch of14th St by creating buffer space between any future sidewalk and automobile traffic.
+Installing separated bicycle facilities would significantly enhance the pedestrian level of service along this stretch of14th St by creating buffer space between any future sidewalk and automobile traffic.